micharbet/CLE/HOWTO.md

    %u ... name of original CLE user (value of $CLE_USER)

-   %e ... return code from recent command, in P0 it isenclosed in brackets
+   %e ... return code from recent command enclosed in brackets, red if >0
-          and changing color

    %cX .. set color.
 Replace X with some of rgbcmykw or respective capitals
           this is an addition to previously set colors